#1 Ranked Children’s Hospital by U.S. News & World Report

-Boston HAPPENS provides services to youth, 12-24 years old, who are HIV positive or at risk for the disease and other STDs.
-HAPPENS also offers free HIV counseling and testing for teens and young adults, ages 13 and older, and free STI and Viral Hepatitis testing for young people 13-24 (see STI/Viral Hepatitis Screening and Referral page for eligibility requirements).
+Boston HAPPENS provides services to youth, 13-24 years old, who are HIV positive or at risk for the disease and other STIs.
+HAPPENS also offers free HIV counseling and testing and Hepatitis C testing for teens and young adults, ages 13 and older, and free STI (Syphilis, Gonorrhea, and Chlamydia) testing for young people 13-24.

-We also offer free and confidential testing for HIV, STIs, and Viral Hepatitis to youth and young adults.
-For youth with recent known exposures, or for victims of sexual assault, we offer Post Exposure Prophylaxis (PEP) treatment and follow-up services, which can greatly reduce the chance of HIV infection.
+For youth with recent known exposures to HIV, or for victims of sexual assault, we offer Post Exposure Prophylaxis (PEP) treatment and follow-up services, which can greatly reduce the chance of HIV infection.
+For those who are HIV negative but at high risk, our interdisciplinary team offers education and clinical consultation for Pre-Exposure Prophylaxis (PrEP), which helps prevent HIV infection.

-Bilingual services (English/Spanish) are available with bilingual providers, and interpreters for other languages are also available.
+Bilingual services (English/Spanish; Creole by appointment) are available with bilingual providers, and interpreters for other languages are also available.

 We have specialists in adolescent medicine, HIV care, nursing and mental health to answer your questions about HIV and provide you with a wide range of health care and support services, including: